 We offer you certain choices in connection with the Personal Data we obtain.

 If you wish to opt out of receiving personalized advertisements from News IQ, you may click here or visit www.aboutads.info/choices, or www.youronlinechoices.eu for EU/EEA users.
-Please note that opting out of receiving personalized or interest-based advertisements from the Company will only opt you out of receiving personalized or interest-based advertisements from News IQ, and you may continue to receive personalized or interest-based advertisements from others, including the Company affiliates, and our third party business partners, and each of their advertising networks, and/or other advertisements that are not tailored to your interests.
+Please note that opting out of receiving personalized or interest-based advertisements from the Company will only opt you out of receiving personalized or interest-based advertisements from News IQ, and you may continue to receive personalized or interest-based advertisements from others, including the Company affiliates, and each of their advertising networks, and/or other advertisements that are not tailored to your interests.
 For more information about interest-based advertisements, and to opt out of other advertising for companies participating in self-regulatory programs, please visit: www.aboutads.info/choices and www.networkadvertising.org/choices.

 If you are an advertiser, partner or other user of our sales/promotional site, you may ask us to remove your Personal Data from our mailing lists by contacting us as outlined in the How To Contact Us Section below.